 NIBC does not comply with best practice provision 2.1.7 (iii), which requires that there is at most one supervisory board member who can be considered to be affiliated with a shareholder, or group of affiliated shareholders, who holds more than 10% of the shares in a company.
 Four out of seven members of NIBC's Supervisory Board qualify as formally independent.
-The other three members are formally not independent, because they are representatives of our major shareholder (61%).
-This principle in the Dutch Corporate Governance Code deviates from the policy of the De Nederlandsche Bank (DNB) that came into force in 2012.
+The other three members are formally not independent, because they are representatives of the major shareholder (61%) of the parent company.
+This principle in the Dutch Corporate Governance Code deviates from the policy of the Dutch central bank (DNB) that came into force in 2012.
 DNB's policy is that at least 50% of the members of a Supervisory Board should be formally independent.
 NIBC complies with the DNB policy.